-This course is the first half portion of the one-year introductory physics course "general physics" that uses algebra and trigonometry but not calculus.
-It is designed for students having their main interest or majoring in Biology, Chemistry, (Pre) Medicine, Architecture, Technology, the Earth and Environmental Sciences, etc.
+This course is the first half of a one-year introductory course "general physics" that uses the mathematical tools from algebra, trigonometry, solid geometry, calculus, and vectors.
+It is designed for students having their main interest or majoring in Biology, Chemistry, (Pre) Medicine, Architecture, Technology, the Earth and Environmental Sciences, Engineering, etc.

-At the end of this course the student should be able to apply physics knowledge to solving simple problems in motion and motion laws, energy conservation, and rotational motion, fundamental concepts on states of matters, vibration and wave properties, etc.
+At the end of this course the student should be able to apply physics knowledge to solving problems in motion and motion laws, energy conservation, and rotational motion, fundamental concepts on states of matters, vibration and wave properties, etc.